Skip Navigation

 Campus Connectors

-Our brilliant team of Campus Connectors will help you get to grips with uni life, find out what’s on and help you make new connections.
-They’re on hand most days at the Student Life arch in the Hub.
-And they’re easy to spot around campus in their purple hoodies.
-Ask them a question about whatever you need.
-They will be happy to help.
+You’ll find them most days at the Student Life arch in the Hub.
+They’re easy to spot around campus in their purple hoodies.
+Got a question?
+Just ask.
+They’re always happy to help.

 There’s always something on at The Arts Centre